Is Your University's Data Request Form Actually Optimized? How Better Design Can Reduce 77% of Clarification Time

 Design for the least confident user

 Assume kindness, not expertise.
-If a junior administrator or a new faculty member can't figure out your form, it's not their problem — it's the form's.
+If a junior administrator or a new faculty member can't figure out your form, the form needs work.

 6